rackerlabs/docs-developer-blog/_posts/2018-06-02-ad-online-patching.md

     - General
 ---

-This blog describes the Oracle ad online patching (ADOP) phases, the patch process cycle steps, and some useful ADOP commands and tips.
+This blog describes the Oracle &reg; AD Online Patching (adop) utility phases, the patch process cycle steps, and some useful adop commands and tips.

 <!-- more -->

 ### Introduction

-The ADOP utility is used to apply patches to Oracle E-Business Suite without significant system downtime.
+The adop utility is used to apply patches to Oracle E-Business Suite without significant system downtime.
 The patch cycle consists of several phases as shown in the following diagram:

 ![The online patching cycle]({% asset_path 2018-06-02-ad-online-patching/PatchCycle.png %})

 Image Source: [https://docs.oracle.com/cd/E26401_01/doc.122/e22954/T202991T531065.htm](https://docs.oracle.com/cd/E26401_01/doc.122/e22954/T202991T531065.htm)

-### Basic ADOP phases and patch process cycle steps
+### Basic adop phases and patch cycle steps

-Before applying a patch in Oracle R12.2 using the ADOP process, download any required technology patches and unzip the contents.
+Before applying a patch in Oracle R12.2 by using the adop process, download any required technology patches and unzip the contents.
 Then prepare the patch by doing one of the following steps:

-- The patch contents could be unzipped into a ``$NE_BASE/EBSapps/patch``.
+- You can unzip the patch contents into a ``$NE_BASE/EBSapps/patch``.
-  Because the ADOP utility sets its own environment, you don't need to source the environment before running it.
+  Because the adop utility sets its own environment, you don't need to source the environment before running it.

 or